-Beginning on 15 January 2019, Societe Generale and SG Americas Securities, LLC, along with other financial institutions, have been named in three putative antitrust class actions in the US District Court in Manhattan, which have since been consolidated.
+- Beginning on 15 January 2019, Societe Generale and SG Americas Securities, LLC, along with other financial institutions, have been named in three putative antitrust class actions in the US District Court in Manhattan, which have since been consolidated.
 Plaintiffs allege that the USD ICE Libor panel banks conspired to make artificially low submissions to that benchmark in order to profit on their trading in derivatives tied to USD ICE Libor.
 Plaintiffs seek to certify a class comprised of US residents (individuals and entities) that transacted with a defendant in floating rate debt instruments or interest rate swaps tied to USD ICE Libor and received a payment at any time between 1 February 2014 to the present, regardless of when the instrument was purchased.
 By order dated 26 March 2020, the District Court dismissed the action.
 Plaintiffs have appealed that ruling.
-Defendants have moved to dismiss the appeal because the proposed class representatives are withdrawing from the action.
-A new proposed class representative is seeking to intervene as a plaintiff in the appeal.

-- Societe Generale, along with several other financial institutions, was named as a defendant in a putative class action alleging violations of US antitrust laws and the CEA in connection with foreign exchange spot and derivatives trading.
+On 6 April 2021, the Second Circuit permitted a new proposed class representative to intervene as a plaintiff in the appeal and denied defendants' motion which sought dismissal of the appeal because the original proposed class representatives withdrew from the action. - Societe Generale, along with several other financial institutions, was named as a defendant in a putative class action alleging violations of US antitrust laws and the CEA in connection with foreign exchange spot and derivatives trading.
 The action was brought by persons or entities that transacted in certain over-the-counter and exchange-traded foreign exchange instruments.
 Societe Generale reached a settlement of USD 18 million, which was approved by the Court on 6 August 2018.
-A separate putative class action on behalf of putative classes of indirect purchasers was also filed.
-SG reached a settlement of USD 975,000 to resolve that proceeding.
-The settlement was finally approved by the Court on 19 November 2020.
-On 7 November 2018, a group of individual entities that elected to opt out of the main class action settlement filed a lawsuit against SG, SG Americas Securities, LLC and several other financial institutions.
+On 7 November 2018, a group of individual entities that elected to opt out of the settlement filed a lawsuit against SG, SG Americas Securities, LLC and several other financial institutions.
 SG Americas Securities, LLC was dismissed by order dated 28 May 2020.
-Discovery is proceeding as to SG and the other remaining defendants. - On 10 December 2012, the French Supreme Administrative Court (Conseil d'Etat) rendered two decisions confirming that the "précompte tax" which used to be levied on corporations in France does not comply with EU law and defined a methodology for the reimbursement of the amounts levied by the tax authorities.
+Discovery is proceeding as to SG and the other remaining defendants.
+On 11 November 2020, Societe Generale was named, along with several other banks, in a UK action alleging collusion in the market for FX instruments.
+Societe Generale is defending the action. - On 10 December 2012, the French Supreme Administrative Court (Conseil d'Etat) rendered two decisions confirming that the "précompte tax" which used to be levied on corporations in France does not comply with EU law and defined a methodology for the reimbursement of the amounts levied by the tax authorities.
 However, such methodology considerably reduces the amount to be reimbursed.
 Societe Generale purchased in 2005 the "précompte tax" claims of two companies (Rhodia and Suez, now ENGIE) with a limited recourse on the selling companies.
 One of the above decisions of the French Supreme Administrative Court relates to Rhodia.
 Societe Generale has brought proceedings before the French administrative courts.
-The latest court decision rendered is a rejection, on 1 February 2016 by the French Administrative Supreme Court, of an appeal lodged by ENGIE and Societe Generale.